 This led me to have to overcome the following issues:

-Total area covered by the Z-wave network
+The total area covered by the Z-wave network

 Some of my Z-wave devices are too far away from the machine that runs Home Assistant (a VM inside a desktop).
 It’s not really feasible for me to carry around the desktop to get close enough the pair (include) all of my Z-Wave devices.